Fast and flexible cost optimization programs to deliver rapid cost reduction

 Within days of winning a short selection process, Proxima deployed a large team of experienced procurement consultants as well as an analytics team to churn data and accelerate the team into a quick wins program.
 Our team immersed themselves with client stakeholders, seeking to understand their needs, then used Proxima’s benchmarks and intelligence to quickly identify and prioritize savings potential.

-Proxima delivered cost reduction projects in phases, initially focusing on quicker wins then moving into more complex projects.
+Proxima delivered cost optimization and reduction projects in phases, initially focusing on quicker wins then moving into more complex projects.
 Over the course of several phases, we flexed our category expertise in tune with the demands of the sourcing program.
 More latterly, we supported the client in creating their own GNFR procurement team, using Proxima’s Capability on Demand to augment or accelerate the internal team where specialist knowledge or skills were beneficial.

 Outcomes and Deliverables